-Apple has confirmed that three Silicon Macs are available to buy now, with delivery expected in a week's time.
+Apple has confirmed that three Silicon Macs are available to buy now.

-Customers will be able to buy the new devices from select Apple Store locations and Apple Authorised Resellers from around 17 November 2020.
+Customers were able to buy the new devices from select Apple Store locations and Apple Authorised Resellers from around 17 November 2020.

 What will the next Silicon Mac be?

-Apple has said that the transition will take a couple of years.
+Apple has said that the transition from Intel to Apple Silicon will take a couple of years.

 We anticipate the roll out being something like this: